sampoves/thesis-data-analysis/README.md

-# The data analysis and visualisation workflow of Sampo Vesanen's master's thesis
+# The data analysis and visualisation workflow of Sampo Vesanen's Master's thesis

 ## Contents